krivanpeter/riddle-me-this/README.md

-                - allows users to see if the answer was not right, by having them see the wrong answers when it is submitted Points      - allows users to see how many points they earned by answering the last riddle Leaderboard - allows users to see the points of all the players, by go on 'Leaderboard' page
+                - allows users to see if the answer was not right, by having them see the wrong answers when it is submitted Points      - allows users to see how many points they earned by answering the last riddle Leaderboard - allows users to see the points of all the players, by go on 'Leaderboard' page Log Out     - allows users to log out and start a new game with a new account

 ## Features Left to Implement